 Susan Harrington Hamill

-Susan’s relationship with the DCA has come full-circle, as she recently joined the DCA Board of Directors.
+Susan’s relationship with the DCA has come full-circle, as she serves on the DCA Board of Directors.
 She attended Georgetown University where she majored in business, and then had a career in advertising sales with Hearst Magazines, Lifetime Television, and the A&E Networks.
 She and her husband have lived in Darien since 1990 where their three children also attended Darien High School.
-In addition to the DCA, Susan has volunteered and held leadership positions with Person-to-Person, Opus, Kid-to-Kid, TOPS, The Depot and The Juvenile Diabetes Research Foundation.
+In addition to the DCA, Susan has volunteered and held leadership positions with Person-to-Person, OPUS, Kid-to-Kid, TOPS, The Depot and The Juvenile Diabetes Research Foundation.

-After graduating from Darien High School in 2008, Anthony went on to study nursing at the University of Connecticut.
-He graduated in 2012 and began work at Stamford Hospital.
-He now works in their emergency department as a staff registered nurse, with hopes to further his education as a nurse practitioner.
+After graduation, Anthony went on to study nursing at the University of Connecticut.
+He worked for seven years in nursing positions at Stamford Hospital, and is now a clinical nurse in the cardiothoracic surgery ICU at the University of Pennsylvania Health System in Philadelphia.
 Anthony writes “None of this could be possible without the amazing charitable support of the Darien Community Association, which provided me with both financial and motivational support throughout my college career.”

 Alexis Green DiBiasio